A Marathon, Not a Sprint

 At SS&C Eze, we are always working to better understand and connect with our clients.
 However, working in partnership with our clients throughout this time has brought us closer than ever before and given us an even better understanding of and appreciation for our clients.
 The mutual struggle that we have faced has created a personal connection that didn’t necessarily exist previously, one that has allowed us, as humankind, to realize the true value of our connection.

 I continue to be impressed by our service and support teams, as well as all the teams across SS&C Eze.
 They have been adaptable and continued to do great work throughout the coronavirus crisis.
 It is thanks to them that SS&C Eze has remained fully operational and able to continue product roadmap development, regularly scheduled releases, and provide the high level of service and support our clients have come to expect.

 No one is sure how close the COVID-19 marathon finish line is, and, at times, it can seem difficult to keep going.
 However, when you reach the finish line of a marathon, whether real, virtual, or metaphorical, you often realize that the past 26.2 miles have made you stronger.
 My belief is that SS&C Eze will finish this marathon a stronger organization.
 And our service and support teams are here to ensure that our clients do the same.

 We are here to help!
 Our teams are here and always ready to help.
 If there is any way that we at SS&C Eze can help you, please do not hesitate to reach out.
 You can find the latest information about how SS&C Eze is handling the coronavirus here.

-Kathryn Mendes is the Managing Director of Global Solutions at SS&C Eze.
-She oversees a team of ~150 employees worldwide that serve as the primary point of contact for clients providing product and technical expertise to answer questions, troubleshoot, and investigate and resolve production support issues.
+Kathryn Mendes is the managing director of global solutions at SS&C Eze.
+She oversees a team of more than 150 employees worldwide that serve as the primary point of contact for clients and provide product and technical expertise to answer inquiries, troubleshoot, and investigate and resolve production support issues.
 Kathryn joined SS&C Eze in 2003 and has held several leadership positions within client service.